 The MacBook also scores heavily for its multimedia tools.
 The virtual learning environment is now an integral part of the learning infrastructure, populated by teachers with course content ranging from lesson podcasts, to documents and images, to YouTube video links through an educational video library.
 Students submit their work via individual accounts using a wide range of media.
 The work is marked online, and returned, fast, with legible comments.

 The students say that the MacBook has transformed their lives.
 It is “like having your own private tutor,” according to one boy in a Business Studies class.
-Year 13 students like the flexibility of being able to come back to an unfinished essay at home or at school, in a boarding house or in a classroom.
-They also recognise the environmental benefits of using less paper.
+Year 13 students like the flexibility of being able to come back to an unfinished essay at home or at school, in a boarding house, or in a classroom.
+They also recognize the environmental benefits of using less paper.

-Two years after the MacBook programme was introduced, teachers are still amazed by pupils’ enthusiasm for online activities — including research — and the efforts they put into presenting project work.
-“I was teaching a World War I project about the role of Commonwealth soldiers,” says Rev. Dr Paul Glass, who is Chaplin at the school, as well as a History teacher.
+Two years after the MacBook program was introduced, teachers are still amazed by pupils’ enthusiasm for online activities — including research — and the efforts they put into presenting project work.
+“I was teaching a World War I project about the role of Commonwealth soldiers,” says Rev. Dr. Paul Glass, who is chaplain at the school, as well as a History teacher.
 “Without any prompting, some of the class made a fantastic film, which showed a much deeper understanding of the issues than an essay could ever display.”